 How Sexualized Violence Is Used as a Weapon of War

-To humiliate and destroy communities: Targeted rapes of ethnic women are used by the SPDC to entrench powerlessness and subjugation within the community.
+To humiliate: Targeted rapes of ethnic women are used by the SPDC to entrench powerlessness and subjugation within the community.
 Sexualized violence condoned by the military junta spreads fear and demoralizes the community’s efforts to organize and confront the regime.
 The International Campaign to Stop Rape & Gender Violence in Conflict cites systematic rape in Burma as a method to humiliate both women and their communities.
 For instance, the Women’s League of Burma reports a 2006 incident in a Paulang village in which eight troops from the SPDC Light Infantry Battalion 515 raped five women in front of their tied-up husbands—a method of humiliation used in other conflicts.
 Complaints of the rapes by the village headman made to the commander of LIB 292 based in the village were met with impunity and unwillingness to address the allegations.

 To degrade religion: The SPDC junta also engages in indiscriminate religious attacks through sexualized violence.
 In 2008, the Karenni National Women’s Organization (KNWO), a community-based organization operating in Thailand assisting refugees and those internally displaced in the Karenni state, reported that women and girls were held captive in a local church and selectively raped by SPDC soldiers in front of others.
 Similarly, the Women’s League of Burma reports that in Karen state in 2004, SPDC troops camping in a Buddhist village monastery sexually harassed six nuns ages 11-14 and attempted to rape others as well.
 The tactic is used to spread omnipresent fear throughout the community and to reiterate that there is no sanctuary for these victims even in the most sacred of places: houses of worship.
 On May 1, a patrol of Burmese troops from two battalions (Light Infantry Battalion 347 and Infantry Battalion 118) arrived at Luk Pi village, Chipwi township, northwest of Pang Wa, and found Ngwa Mi (not her real name), 48, living alone in a church after most of the other villagers had fled.
 About 10 troops beat her with rifle butts, stabbed her with knives, stripped her naked, and gang-raped her over a period of three days in the church, according to the Kachin Women Association–Thailand.